alexwennerberg/gourami/docs/ADMIN_GUIDE.md

 ## Passwordless local deployment

 Don't do this on the public internet, it is a bad idea and will only lead to ruin!
 Seriously, don't do it.

+## Federation

+ActivityPub varies across servers.
+Some functionality may not work with other AP servers.
+Examples of things that may break include:

+* HTML tags that aren't supported getting sanitized
+* A different key algorithm being used for HTML signatures
+* Custom service-specific activitypub features
+* AP features supported by their server but not Gourami (Gourami is extremely limited in its interpretation of ActivityPub)